 Enjoy a full day on safari in Samburu followed by sundowners and dinner at the lodge.

-After breakfast, drive to Lake Nakuru National Park in time for a late lunch at Lake Nakuru Lodge.
+After breakfast, drive to Lake Nakuru National Park in time for a late lunch at Flamingo Hill Tented Camp.
 After lunch, enjoy a game drive in the park before returning to the lodge in time for a swim, optional cocktails and dinner.

 Entitled ‘the greatest bird spectacle on earth' thanks to the millions of fuchsia-pink flamingo that flock to feed on the teeming algae of its alkaline waters, the pink-frosted shores and sky-mirrored waters of Lake Nakuru yield some of the most evocatively beautiful photo-images in Africa.
 As Kenya's first and largest rhino sanctuary, sightings of both black and white rhino are almost guaranteed, while plentiful waterbuck, warthog, zebra, gazelle and buffalo graze the shoreline.
 Echoing to the haunting cries of the numerous fish eagles, this is also the park in which you have the best chance of seeing a leopard.